laminas/laminas-mime/docs/book/message.md

 `Laminas\Mime\Message` represents a MIME compliant message that can contain one or more separate Parts (represented as [Laminas\Mime\Part](part.md) instances).
 Encoding and boundary handling are handled transparently by the class.
-`Message` instances can also be generated from MIME strings.
+`Message` instances can also be generated from MIME-compliant strings.

 ## Instantiation